 Master of Landscape Architecture

-The Iowa State University Department of Landscape Architecture offers the accredited professional Master of Landscape Architecture (MLA) degree.
+The Iowa State University Department of Landscape Architecture offers an accredited 3-year professional Master of Landscape Architecture (MLA) degree.
+The department also offers a 2-year post-professional Master of Landscape Architecture (MLA) degree.
+This advanced status applies to American and Canadian students holding a Bachelor of Landscape Architecture from an accredited program.
+Advanced standing will be determined by the MLA application review committee.
 The department also participates in joint degrees with the Department of Community and Regional Planning (MLA/MCRP) and with the interdisciplinary Master of Urban Design (MLA/MUD) and Master of Design in Sustainable Environments (MLA/MDesSE).

-The application deadline is January 15 each year for consideration for fall admission.
-Applications received by January 15 will have the best opportunities for financial assistance.
+The application deadline is January 15 for consideration for fall admission.
+Applications received by this date will have the best opportunities for financial assistance.
 Applications received after January 15 will be reviewed on an individual basis.
+Admission to the spring semester will be considered in some cases; please contact the Director of Graduate Education if you are interested in this option.

 Application Submission Process